cognitamain/cognita-docs.github.io/_posts/2023-08-02-AddAdvertisePopUp.md

 If you want to show only image and add link on that image then you have to select "Hide content section" Yes then you can add link for image and content section will be hidden from banner.

-{% include image.html img="AdvertisementPopUp-settings.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}
+{% include image.html img="AdvertisementPopUp-settings.png" style="wide" lightbox="false" alt="Alt for image"  %}

-{% include image.html img="AdvertisementPopUp-settings1.png" style="wide" lightbox="false" alt="Alt for image" caption="Timeline Settings" %}
+{% include image.html img="AdvertisementPopUp-settings1.png" style="wide" lightbox="false" alt="Alt for image"  %}

 ## Using the Pop Up Component